VU-BEAM-Lab/ICAClutterFilteringExample/readme.txt

+Copyright 2020 Jaime Tierney

+These materials are made available under the Apache License, Version 2.0.
+For details, refer to the LICENSE file.

 This example code demonstrates how the adaptive ICA approach was implemented in the following work:

 [1] Tierney, Jaime, et al. "Independent Component-Based Spatiotemporal Clutter Filtering for Slow Flow Ultrasound."
 IEEE Transactions on Medical Imaging 39.5 (2019): 1472-1482.